Skip to Content

 Jitterbit's Operations and Customer Support teams work to identify any issues that may impact Harmony users.
 They monitor Harmony's API usage, databases, services, messaging infrastructure, and Jitterbit cloud agent groups.
 The Jitterbit Support and Operations teams provide global coverage to detect any critical issues and manage the impact and resolution of those incidents.

-Harmony's infrastructure is supported by the Amazon Incident Management team, which employs industry-standard diagnostic procedures to drive resolution during business-impacting events.
+Harmony's infrastructure is supported by the respective cloud hosting provider's Incident Management team, which employs industry-standard diagnostic procedures to drive resolution during business-impacting events.
 Staff operators provide 24/7/365 coverage to detect incidents and to manage the impact and resolution.

 Communication

 Jitterbit implements various methods of internal communication at a global level to coordinate all critical communication across Jitterbit's Operations, Customer Support, Engineering, QA, and Service teams.
-These teams have a presence across the US, Asia, and Europe.
+These teams have a presence across the Americas, Asia, Australia, Africa, and Europe.
 Our employees understand their individual roles and responsibilities and know when to communicate significant events in a timely manner.

 Jitterbit has standard daily meetings among the various teams, which include team managers and company officers, to highlight any known issues and ensure that there are no bottlenecks within the organization preventing fast resolution.